I used to overthink things when it came to my daughter.

-She loved the first Halloween costume that I purchased, and the second one as well.
-She was over the moon about the costume that Terrence and I put together in 10 minutes before leaving for an event.
+She was also over the moon about the costume that my husband and I put together in 10 minutes before leaving for an event.

-All of this overthinking?
-It’s me.
+All of that overthinking?
+It was me.

 I want to be a good mom.

 Growing up, my parents did the best when it came to taking care of my social-emotional needs.

 I’m so different from both of them that often their idea of what was cool wasn’t at all what I liked.

 I ended up spending many years being uncomfortable in clothes, shoes, and yes, Halloween costumes, that they bought and liked that didn’t suit me at all.

-Look, parenting isn’t supposed to be easy, but things like picking out a Halloween costume shouldn’t make us crazy.
+Parenting isn’t supposed to be easy, but things like picking out a Halloween costume shouldn’t make us crazy.

 If you care enough to worry about whether or not your child is happy, or is having fun, you’re already a great mom.

-I needed someone to say it to me, and so I’m saying it now to you: You’re doing good.
-When you’re out there trick-or-treating, or volunteering at the Halloween party at school, tell another parent that they’re doing good, too.
+I needed someone to say it to me, and so I’m saying it now to you: You’re doing just fine.

 Other posts you might like: